As Renton school announces closure for coronavirus, Seattle-area parents wonder what’s next

 If all efforts fail to contain coronavirus at her son’s school, Lisa Myers Bulmash says her family is ready to lay low.

-At her home near Jackson High School in Everett, which will be closed for disinfection on Monday after a student there tested positive for the virus, she and her husband, Greg, have stocked up on fresh food from Costco, U.S. Coast Guard rations and emergency water.
+At her home near Jackson High School in Mill Creek, which will be closed for disinfection on Monday after a student there tested positive for the virus, she and her husband, Greg, have stocked up on fresh food from Costco, U.S. Coast Guard rations and emergency water.

 The decision to close and clean, Bulmash said Sunday, was good.
 But the short automated call she got on Friday from the Everett School District — a few hours after officials there learned of the case through Snohomish County health officials — left her wanting more information.